numbersprotocol/fb-json2table/README.md

 Please note!
 If your data contains special characters or non-English words, you will need to handle the encoding properly before you can analyze it.

-For more examples, please go to [Hello World and More](https://github.com/numbersprotocol/fb-json2table/wiki/Hello-World-and-More) wiki page).
+For more examples, please go to [Hello World and More](https://github.com/numbersprotocol/fb-json2table/wiki/Hello-World-and-More) wiki page.

 # More information about fb-json2table